-- (i) Three written tests, Test-1, Test-2, End Semester Exam - (ii) Assignments, Tutorials, Quizzes, Class Test, Seminar & Class regularity - (iii) Practical (P) (only if part of the course)
+- (i) Three written tests, T-1, T-2, End Semester Exam - (ii) Assignments Quizzes, homework, tutorials and regularly in attendance etc (A). - (iii) Practical (P) (only If part of the course).

-Laboratories and Dissertations
+Laboratories and Projects (both minor and major)

-- (iv) The grades shall be decided on the aggregate of evaluation of all the components as mentioned in sections 5.2 & 5.3 above. - c) Students missing End semester examination of a theory subject or End semester Viva/Test in a laboratory subject shall be awarded "F" grade in the concerned subject. - d) The grading shall be based on relative grading method in case students" number is large.
-Alternatively absolute marks-based grading shall be done.
+The grades shall be decided on the aggregate of evaluation of all the components as mentionedin 3.2. and 3.3.1 above.

+(c) The grading shall be based on relative grading method in case of student strength is large.Alternatively, absolute marks-based grading to be done.

-5.5 Grading for failing to meet Attendance Requirement.
+3.7 Grading for failing to meet Attendance Requirement.

-- a) A student is required to attend all the classes. - b) If the attendance profile of a student is unsatisfactory (as given in the rules below), he/she will be debarred.
-Any student who has been awarded ,"F" grade because of being debarred due to attendance shortage shall not be allowed to take the supplementary examination.
-The student shall have to register for the course in the regular semester.
+- (a) A student is required to attend all the classes. - (b) If the attendance profile of a student is unsatisfactory (as given in the rules below), he/she willbe debarred.
+Any student who has been awarded F grade because of being debarred due to attendance shortage shall not be allowed to take the supplementary Examination.
+The student shall have to register for the course in the regular semester. - 3.7.1.
+Grading for missing end semester examinations3.
+A student absent/ debarred in the end semester examination of a theory course or end semester lab-viva/test of a lab course will be awarded F grade in that course.